 In the private sector, the outlook is similar.
 If the pension plans of the largest 100 corporations in America are calculated, total pension deficits are an estimated $303 billion as of February 2015 (or only 83.3 percent funded).
 Though this is an improvement from the year before, pension liabilities for many companies can’t be instilling confidence in employers.

 Pension plans are covered by the Pension Benefit Guaranty Corporation (PBGC), a federal organization that covers certain things, like receipt of pension income annuity benefits for surviving family members.
 However, the following are not covered: health benefits, disabilities that happen to you after the company declares bankruptcy, severance packages, vacation pay and lump-sum death benefits when the plan is over.
 This means that if your company goes bankrupt, your pension plan will still be there, but it most likely won’t cover your medical expenses and other important benefits.
-Additionally, many large companies are freezing pension plans in an effort to deal with underfunding; names include the likes of American Airlines and Bank of America.
+Additionally, many large companies are freezing pension plans in an effort to deal with underfunding; names include the likes of American Airlines.
 Hence, a backup plan must be in place.

 In the public sector, the situation is worse for many.
 Fierce debate is occurring, and everything from raising taxes to fund the system to cutting it altogether are being considered.
 Workers are obviously entitled to what they’ve earned in their pension plan already, but both those young and old working for the government should not be banking on the pension payments they believed they would receive when they started working.